spegelius/3DModels/PCCase/README.md

 - motherboard.scad
 - psu.scad

-## Printing the parts
+## Printing and assembling the parts
 Since Dollo3D parts use dovetail joints to attach parts together, accurate printer is practically a must.
 I've printed most of the parts with my Prusa MK2.5S and default PrusaSlicer profiles and all parts fit together without too much hassle.
 Printing and assembling the frame should be a good test about the quality.
-General rule of thumb for proper fit is that you can't install the ties by hand but also doesn't require excessive force.
+General rule of thumb for proper fit is that you shouldn't be able install the ties by hand but also shouldn't require excessive force.
 Lightly tapping with a mallet or other tool should be enough.
+Tools I use working with the ties:
+- rubber mallet or other tool to hit/tap with
+- flathead screwdriver or other flat tool like a file, usefull when you need tap ties inside the dove grooves.
+- metal rod (100+mm) that fits inside the dove groove, usefull when tapping ties through the corners' tie holes.
+A circular file for example.

 ### Materials to use
 I have printed 5 cases and used: